 A kind of reality TV hybrid of Hell’s Kitchen and Big Brother, The Contender arrived on the scene in 2004 like a cocky, young prospect, full of bluster, cock-sure confidence and, most importantly, ambition.
 It had lofty dreams and even loftier expectations - to bring boxing back into the consciousness of mainstream sports fans and take it over.

-A huge budget was poured into The Contender’s debut season on NBC with approximately $2m spent on each episode, yes each episode, across a 16-episode season.
+A huge budget was poured into The Contender’s debut season on NBC with approximately $2m spent on each episode, across a 16-episode season.
 When you see the star quality that was brought into the show, it’s easy to understand where such an eye-watering budget went.
 You had Rocky Balboa himself, Sylvester Stallone, and Sugar Ray Leonard, one of the best and most beloved world champions of all-time, hosting the thing.
 Academy Award-winning composer Hans Zimmer put a score on it, and you had everyone from Ja Rule to Chuck Norris, Meg Ryan to Angelo Dundee making guest appearances.

 Created and executive produced by Mark Burnett, the brain behind The Apprentice and Survivor, the premise of The Contender was simple.
 Sixteen professional boxers, split into East and West Coast groups, compete with one another in an elimination-style competition until one fighter is left, while their lives and relationships with each other and their families are reality TV fodder along the way.